wuespace/telestion-project-daedalus2/README.md

 Place this file somewhere in your file system, where you have write access.

-> On installation, the script creates a folder in the current working directory containing the needed folders, configurations and executables to run the Telestion Application.
+> On installation, the script creates a folder in the current working directory containing the needed configurations and executables to run the Telestion Application.

 Then, make the setup script executable and run it: